 Every six years NCC is required by law to consult the city and ask residents for their views on how council is elected.
 It's an important check to ensure our local democracy is working as well as it could.
-In 2017-18 we conducted our latest Representation Review.

 Sections 19H and 19J of the Local Electoral Act 2001 require all councils to review their representation arrangements at least once every six years.
 These reviews are to determine: